 Note that while by default on POSIX systems py.test will continue to execute the tests after a test has timed, out this is not always possible.
 Often the only sure way to interrupt a hanging test is by terminating the entire process.
 As this is a hard termination (os._exit()) it will result in no teardown, JUnit XML output etc. But the plugin will ensure you will have the debugging output on stderr nevertheless, which is the most important part at this stage.
 See below for detailed information on the timeout methods and their side-effects.

-The pytest-timeout plugin has been tested on python 2.6 or higher, including 3.X and pypy.
+The pytest-timeout plugin has been tested on python 2.6 or higher, including 3.X, pypy and pypy3.

 Install is as simple as e.g.: